JuliaLang/julia/doc/src/manual/handling-operating-system-variation.md

 end
 ```

 Note that `islinux` and `isapple` are mutually exclusive subsets of `isunix`.

-Additionally,
+The `Sys` module also provides functionality for determining the version of glibc, the GNU
+C library, on Linux.
+This is useful for code that relies on a particular version of glibc.
+Further, the function `isglibc` reports whether glibc is linked to Julia, which can be
+helpful for situations such as determining whether the current system is Alpine Linux, which
+uses musl rather than glibc.

-there is a macro `@static` which makes it possible to use these functions to conditionally hide
+Additionally, there is a macro `@static` which makes it possible to use these functions to
-invalid code, as demonstrated in the following examples.
+conditionally hide invalid code, as demonstrated in the following examples.

 Simple blocks: